sarahwxie/GoodTunes/README.md

     - Understand structures for storing data (arrays, lists, tuples, dictionaries)
     - Extracting information from data (calling dictionaries from a file, indexing arrays, using nested for loops to iterate through 2D arrays)
     - Using programs with Data (having a Data.py file that is used on our Flask projects to store dictionaries that contain data)
+        - In our songs.csv file we have a database of songs that is stored in SQlite where we can view the songs used and selected for each playlist.
+The code can be found [here](songs.csv).

 We are currently attempting to add a login/sign up for our website, which would involve a user editing data